althea-net/rita-installer/README.md

-# Althea Installer
+# Rita Installer

-This repo contains tools for setting up an Althea client/relay/gateway (here on known as a client) as well as an Althea exit server.
-The client softare is what the [Althea firmware](https://github.com/althea-mesh/althea-firmware) packges as a complete system image.
+This repo contains tools for setting up an Rita client/relay/gateway (here on known as a client) as well as an Althea exit server.
+The client softare is what the [Rita firmware](https://github.com/althea-net/rita-firmware) packges as a complete system image.

-If you are looking for a simple client to spin up in a vm please use [The x86 OpenWrt image](https://github.com/althea-mesh/althea-firmware/releases/) as it's a much more polished package.
+If you are looking for a simple client to spin up in a vm please use [The x86 OpenWrt image](https://github.com/althea-net/rita-firmware/releases/) as it's a much more polished package.

 This repo is useful for when you want to build your own client on a non-openwrt platform or when you want to setup your own exit server.